antron3000/rootBARS/README.md

 ## Ordinals

-The orginals protocol lets you teleburn EVM assets onto ordinals inscriptions.
+The orginals protocol has a feature that lets you teleburn EVM assets onto ordinals inscriptions.

 So as an extra bonus, we minted a new collection of inscriptions on Bitcoin, called BitRootBars, in 1KB sizes.